Marcoby-Dev-Ops/Nexus/docs/NEXUS_VISION_EXECUTION_PLAN.md

 - [ ] Operations: Tasks, automations, process workflows.
     > **Prompt:**
     > Create a real-time Operations module for live task management, process automation, and workflow orchestration.
 Integrate with external operations tools (e.g., Asana, Jira, Zapier) for live sync and automation.
 Ensure all operations data and automations are audit-logged and support live UI updates.
     >
+    > **AI Agent Compatibility:**
+    > This module is RAG-ready and exposes APIs and data structures compatible with the platform’s modular AI agent architecture (see Executive Assistant / AI Chat section).
+    >
     > **Acceptance Criteria:**
     > - Real-time task and workflow management with live UI updates